Skip to content

 • AI food scanners use computer vision to identify foods from photos and estimate nutritional content

-• Accuracy is typically within 15 to 25%, which is good enough for consistent tracking
+• Accuracy is typically 75 to 85%, which is good enough for consistent tracking

 The idea sounds futuristic: point your phone at a plate of food, and AI instantly tells you exactly what’s in it: protein, carbs, fats, calories, the lot.
 No typing, no searching databases, no weighing anything.